Terms and Conditions

 These General Terms are governed by the laws of the Province of Ontario, Canada, and the federal laws of Canada applicable in that province, without regard to conflict‑of‑laws rules.
 You and NotaryPro agree to resolve any dispute arising from these General Terms or your use of our services through binding arbitration, except where local law prohibits arbitration or grants you a non‑waivable right to bring claims in court.
 Our Biometric Data Policy describes additional dispute‑resolution provisions and class‑action waivers for claims relating to biometric data.
 You and NotaryPro waive the right to participate in any class or collective action, unless such waiver is unenforceable under applicable law.

-17. Changes to these Terms
+17. Changes to These Terms

 We may update these General Terms from time to time.
 Material changes will be posted on our website with a new “last updated” date.
 Your continued use of our services after such updates constitutes acceptance of the revised terms.